yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`CVE_CHECK_IGNORE`
       This variable is deprecated and should be replaced by :term:`CVE_STATUS`.

+   :term:`CVE_CHECK_REPORT_PATCHED`
+      Specifies whether or not the :ref:`ref-classes-cve-check`
+      class should report patched or ignored CVEs.
+The default is "1", but you may wish to set it to "0" if you do not need patched or ignored CVEs in the logs.

    :term:`CVE_CHECK_SHOW_WARNINGS`
       Specifies whether or not the :ref:`ref-classes-cve-check`
       class should generate warning messages on the console when unpatched